staD020/png2prg/readme.md

 If the source image size is a multiple of a 24x21 pixel sprite, the image is considered to contain sprites.

-The image will be converted left to right, top to bottom.
+The image will be converted from left to right, top to bottom.

     Sprite 1: $2000-$203f
     Sprite 2: $2040-$207f